jonathanlie94/carousell-reddit-clone/README.md

 ----------
 ## Design decisions

+### Why React
+I decided to use React because I have about 1.5 years of experience using it and have been quite comfortable with the framework.

 ### Page Layout
 I decided to not use a CSS framework and went with simple responsive CSS for the page.
 The app is divided into different sections.